 Recent studies have shown that a large percentage of older people in the United States experience feelings of loneliness and social isolation.
 Twenty-two percent of adults say they often or always feel lonely, feel that they lack companionship, feel left out, or feel isolated from others.
-A researcher named Julianne Holt-Lunstad compared mortality rates across both social connection and health accessed 9/10/19 at www.healthaffairs.org/do/10.1377/hpb20180817.901935/full/.
-United States Census, Mobility is Most Common Disability Among Older Americans, Census Bureau Reports,
+A researcher named Julianne Holt-Lunstad compared mortality rates across both social connection and health indicators and found that loneliness was more damaging to our health than smoking 15 cigarettes every day.